pingcap/tidb-course-201-lab/tidb-quick-demo/303-tidb-admin-10-nodes-solo/README.md

    }
    ```

-2. Verify that the Cloud Formation stack had been dropped successfully.
+2. Verify that the CloudFormation stack had been dropped successfully.
 Run `show-lab-stack-on-aws.sh` until you get a `Stack with id lab-303-v2 does not exist` error message:
    ```
    $ ./show-lab-stack-on-aws.sh
    An error occurred (ValidationError) when calling the DescribeStacks operation: Stack with id lab-303-v2 does not exist